Idempotency

 throw new Error('retries exhausted');

-}import os, time, uuid, httpx
+}import os, uuid, httpx

 def idempotent_post(url: str, body: dict, api_key: str) -> dict: